COVID-19 Tests That Are Supposed To Be Free Can Ring Up Surprising Charges

 Even before a novel virus swept around the world, Anna Davis Abel wore a mask to protect herself from getting sick.

 The 25-year-old writer lives with lupus, a chronic autoimmune disease that makes her more susceptible to infection.
 Davis Abel's doctor cleared her to travel to a literary conference in San Antonio in early March.
-Then she developed a sore throat and low-grade fever several days after arriving home in Morgantown, W.V.
+She developed a sore throat and low-grade fever several days after arriving home in Morgantown, W.Va.

 Consulting a nurse on the phone, Davis Abel was told to manage her symptoms at home.
 But her symptoms only worsened, so she made an appointment with her primary care doctor.